ElBedeawi/near-challenge-7/README.md

 # Creating a Rust Contract

 We will be following this [Intro](https://docs.near.org/docs/develop/contracts/rust/intro)
-## Prerequisites to complete this tutorial successfully, you'll need:
+## Prerequisites To complete this tutorial successfully, you'll need:

  1. Rust toolchain
- 	Open your terminal and Run the below
+ 	Open your terminal and run the below

 	 ```curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh```